Snawoot/postfix-mta-sts-resolver/README.md

 secure match=mx1.dismail.de
 ```

-Postfix log should show `Verified TLS connection established to ...` instead of `Trusted TLS connection established to ...` when mail is getting sent to MTA-STS-enabled domain.
+Postfix log should show `Verified TLS connection established to ...` instead of `Untrusted ...` or `Trusted TLS connection established to ...` when mail is getting sent to MTA-STS-enabled domain.

 ## Special cases of deployment